 6. The alcohol laws in India are somewhat ambiguous.
 In some states of India, the legal age for drinking is 25 years, while in others it is 18.
 However, the law in major regions—such as Delhi and Haryana—says that one can only drink when one is 25 years old.
 It’s strange how one is allowed to get married at the age of 18 but can’t drink until 25.

 7. An example of abuse of power is the Land Acquisition Act.
 Under this act, the government can appropriate any piece of land by stating that it’s doing so in the name of public welfare.
 This act causes a lot of complications for the owners of the land—they don’t get paid a fair amount by the government, they’ve to relocate, the government doesn’t pay them on time, etc. This tyrannical law must be amended in a way that both parties are equally benefited.

 8. Despite being one of the world’s richest nations with lodsa potential for development, India lies behind in modernity because it still hasn’t legalised same-sex marriages across the nation.
 Over the years, there have been some improvements in the outlook of people and the Government toward homosexual relationships.
 But still, we’re yet to see the day when one is allowed to marry the person of one’s choice.
 Hope we witness that day soon!

-So, what are your thoughts on these Indian laws?
-Can you make any sense out of these?
+So, what are your thoughts on these weirdest Indian laws?
+Can you make any sense of these?
 Let us know in the comments below.